Why you should aim for improvement — not perfection

 Perfection does not leave room for growth

-If you ever feel you have in fact achieved perfection, that you know it all, you cut yourself off from the unending potential for growth.
+If you ever feel you have in fact achieved perfection you cut yourself off from the unending potential for growth.
 If you feel you have reached the pinnacle, you have in fact reached a dead end.
 You will never revise or improve yourself or your work because you feel it is already perfect.
 With this pride, you stagnate, feeling there is nothing left to improve so nothing else to do.

 Perfection comes from a place of vanity and fear